sean-stevenson/TeamThree/README.md

 - [ ] Are all relevant code, bot photos and design files on the team Github?
 - [ ] Have you noted which members attended labs and team meetings?
 - [ ] Have team members shared their draft report sections (if the team decided they wanted to do that)?
-- [ ] Are there any tasks that need to be done for progress tp be made that have NOT been assigned to a team member?
+- [ ] Are there any tasks that need to be done for progress to be made that have NOT been assigned to a team member?

 ###Unformatted
 Tim - Hardware Development - Developing and building Chassis, working to integrate sensor components and testing hardware.